ethmacc/casa0015-LondAR-app/README.md

 ##  Contact Details

-If you'd like to contribute to the app, please contact me via GitHub.
+If you'd like to contribute to the app, please contact me via LinkedIn (https://www.linkedin.com/in/ethan-low-215383134/).

 ## Credits / References
 - Sun and running man icons in the wireframe were sourced from the Noun Project (https://thenounproject.com/)